Mqtth3w/keto-recipes-telegram-bot/README.md

 - Add the variable API_KEY (secret type).
 Which is the bot api token.
 - Add the variable SECRET_TOKEN (secret type).
 Generate its value through the script [gen_token.py](https://github.com/Mqtth3w/library-Telegram-bot/blob/main/gen_token.py).
 You can also type it with your hands (1-256 characters.
 Only characters `A-Z`, `a-z`, `0-9`, `_` and `-` are allowed).
 Save it for future use..
 - Encrypt (set the secrect type!) all variables and save.
 - Go to "Trigger Events" in the worker settings then add a new event "Cron Triggers" with this cron expression `0 5 * * 1-7`.
-It means every day at 5 am, feel free to chnage the 5.
+It means every day at 5 am UTC, feel free to chnage the 5.
 Then add it.

 - ### DB setup
   Follow the instructions in the DB setup [file](./README2.md).